The History of Walls Is Long. Here's Where Donald Trump Fits In

 Seldom in history have blocks and mortar been so malevolently employed or so richly hated in return.
 One year old this month, the Wall of Shame, as it is often called, cleaves Berlin's war-scarred face like an unhealed wound; its hideousness offends the eye as its inhumanity hurts the heart.
 For 27 miles it coils through the city, amputating proud squares and busy thoroughfares, marching insolently across graveyards and gardens, dividing families and friends, transforming whole street-fronts into bricked-up blankness.
 "The Wall," muses a Berlin policeman, "is not just sad.
 It is not just ridiculous.
 It is schizophrenic."

-Part of the reason for that "schizophrenic" aspect of the wall was that "Berlin was developed before it was divided," as put by Marc Silberman, who co-edited the anthology Walls, Borders, Boundaries: Spatial and Cultural Practices in Europe, and who lived in Berlin as a graduate student from in the late '60s and early '70s.
+Part of the reason for that "schizophrenic" aspect of the wall was that "Berlin was developed before it was divided," as put by Marc Silberman, who co-edited the anthology Walls, Borders, Boundaries: Spatial and Cultural Practices in Europe, and who lived in Berlin as a graduate student from the late '60s and early '70s.
 "You had subways going underneath the walls, an overground city train that was owned by East Germany but traveled through West Berlin," he recalls.
 "West Berlin also paid East Germany to take its trash and ship it across the border."

 And, because the Wall could not truly separate the people who had once lived in the same city, it was not completely able to fulfill its function of keeping people from leaving.
 For example, Silberman says, students who benefited from East Germany's free education system would subsequently go to West Berlin to look for work.